Financial assistance

 Housing allowance from the Norwegian State Housing Bank

 If you have low income and high housing expenses, housing allowance from the Norwegian State Housing Bank can be an option for you.
-The housing allowance is paid the month after you apply.
+The housing allowance scheme was extended i 2023.

-- Compensation scheme for high electricity costs: The Storting has decided that households will get a deduction in the bill from their grid company or electricity provider when electricity prices are extraordinarily high.
-The scheme will be active throughout 2023.
+The Storting has decided that households will get a deduction in the bill from their grid company or electricity provider when electricity prices are extraordinarily high.
+The scheme is active in 2024.
 Go to regjeringen.no to read more about the electricity support scheme (in Norwegian).

 If you have low income and high housing expenses, a housing allowance from the Norwegian State Housing Bank can be an option for you.
 Read more about housing allowances at husbanken.no.
 You can also watch this video about housing allowance (English text).